luukfroling/Mechanica/content/special/ChX2_CracksInMecha.md

 Ernest Rutherford (1871-1937).
 From [Wikimedia Commons](https://commons.wikimedia.org/wiki/File:Sir_Ernest_Rutherford_LCCN2014716719_-_restoration1.jpg), public domain.
 ```

 The story goes, that Rutherford's students would, together with Geiger, do the measurements as an assignment of their studies.
-The principle is simple: set the microscope under a know angle and, for a given period in time, count the number of hits.
+The principle is simple: set the microscope under a known angle and, for a given period in time, count the number of hits.
 Repeat this for the next angle of the microscope.
 Obviously, the first measurements were all done on the side of the foil opposite to the $\alpha$-emitter.
 One was expecting small deviations from the undisturbed trajectory.

 When the experiments were basically done, so goes the story, still a student was left over that also needed an assignment.
 One of Rutherford's assistant suggested that this student would then measure with the microscope at the same side of the foil as the $\alpha$-emitter.
 They did not expect anything to see, but they needed an assignment for this student.
 Whether the story of the student assignments is true or not, fact is that the team found also hits on the detector for angles of about 180$^\circ$.
 That is, some $\alpha$-particles seemed to bounce back from the foil!